IkigaiLabsETH/Artbot/MAGRITTE-CATEGORIES-GUIDE.md

 - **Oil Painting Techniques**: Visible brushstrokes and traditional painting textures
 - **Canvas-Like Texture**: The distinctive texture of paint on canvas
 - **Non-Photorealistic Rendering**: Avoidance of photorealistic elements in favor of traditional painting aesthetics
-- **Magritte's Color Palette**: The distinctive color choices and mixing techniques used by Magritte
+- **Margritte's Color Palette**: The distinctive color choices and mixing techniques used by Margritte
 - **Traditional Composition**: Composition approaches typical of traditional painting rather than photography

 ## Available Categories

-### 1. `magritte_classic`
+### 1. `Margritte_classic`

-**Description:** The quintessential Magritte style featuring his most recognizable elements and techniques, rendered with the distinctive oil painting technique that characterized his work.
+**Description:** The quintessential Margritte style featuring his most recognizable elements and techniques, rendered with the distinctive oil painting technique that characterized his work.

 **Best for concepts involving:**
 - Everyday objects in unexpected contexts